-AWARD ELIGIBILITY: To be eligible to receive a Centre award, HDLAC registered athletes have to attend and compete on a minimum of 60% of the available competition days.
+AWARD ELIGIBILITY: To be eligible to receive a Centre award, HDLAC registered athletes have to attend and compete on a minimum of 60% of the available competition days for athletes in age groups U6 to U13 and attendance of 25% for athletes in U14 – U17 age groups.
 The calculation of attendance is taken from the first day of competition until the end of the season.

 To be eligible for a Championship Award for Zone, Region and State, an athlete must both qualify for and compete in that Championship to receive the award.
 There is no attendance requirement for these awards.